mapbox/mapbox-navigation-ios/docs/guides/Using Map Matching.md

 ### Update the Router

-Once you have a fresh route response after rerouting, you need to tell the UI to update according to this new route reponse.
+Once you have a fresh route response after rerouting, you need to tell the UI to update according to this new route response.

 ```
 let indexedRouteResponse = IndexedRouteResponse(routeResponse: response, routeIndex: 0)